My Top 5 Favorite Web-Based Tools For Freelance Writing

 I have a few tools I’d like to mention that I wanted to work, but they didn’t.
 I fault myself in this regard.
 It wasn’t the right choice for me, but I’m sure lots of people would consider them superior.

 - Monday — It’s kinda like AirTable, but after using it at the enterprise level with clients for over three months, all I saw was a color-coded Excel spreadsheet.
+(Update: I’ve learned that this can be awesome for huge, multi-project usage.)

 - Zoho — They want to be everything to everybody.
 There are so many great tools here all in one place, but I just got overwhelmed.
 Plus, I’m not keen on the UI.
 I did like the Notebook app.
 It reminded me of a better version of Google Notes.